Monotowns

 Background info

-Monotowns is a follow-up to Concrete Siberia and Eastern Blocks.
-On this occasion, Zupagrafika expanded their research onto the Russian 'monocities' and invited Alexander to capture a selection of them.
-The pictures featured here were taken over a two-year period during winter, with temperatures reaching -35° Celsius in some locations.
+Monotowns is a follow-up to Concrete Siberia and Eastern Blocks, created by Zupagrafika.
+This time, David Navarro and Martyna Sobecka, the creators and curators of Monotowns, selected a number of cities and locations and invited Russian photographer Alexander Veryovkin to capture them.
+The featured photographs were taken over a two-year period during winter, with temperatures reaching as low as -35° Celsius in some places.

-Authors: Zupagrafika (David Navarro & Martyna Sobecka); Alexander Veryovkin (photography)
+Author: David Navarro & Martyna Sobecka (Zupagrafika); Alexander Veryovkin (photography)

 Foreword: Konstantin Budarin